IBM/ansible-storage-protect/README.md

     tcp_server_address: "10.10.10.10"
 ```

-### Managing resources in IBM Storage Protect
+### Setting up the Storage Protect landscape

-Most of the modules in this collection exist to add, update or remove resources on the IBM Storage Protect instance.
-An example is adding (registering) a node.
+The modules in this collection are used to setup a Storage Protect landscape comprising of multiple Storage Protect server instance and multiple Storage Protect client nodes.
+Here is an example of adding or registering an existing client node, to an existing Storage Protect server instance.

 The following task will do this:

 ```
 - name: Register hosts